vviikk/vviikk.github.io/pages/INDEX.md

 - Evaluated requirements with Business Analysts to ensure stories are short, well-worded with clear acceptance criteria and most importantly, closable.
 - Spearheaded a culture of writing good code with performance and usability as pillars.
 - Planned sprints and delegated tasks across the front-end team, and delivering features 4-5 sprints ahead of schedule.
-- Promoted reusablity and configurability by building a library of UX components within the first couple of sprints - minimal to no effort needed to implement heatures at the later stages of the project.
+- Promoted reusablity and configurability by building a library of UX components within the first couple of sprints - resulting in minimal to no effort necessary to implement features at the later stages.
 - Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments - delivered with 90% test coverage when expected baseline was 80%.
 - Streamlined team output by using an assembly-line mindset when managing task delegation.
 We closed every sprint by delivering impressive work, consistently, keeping morale and confidence high.
 - Involved heavily with DevOps and build automation and pushed the mobile apps to the Apple/Google stores with one command using fastlane.